Visit the NHS UK website for the latest guidance on:

 Where to send the referrals:

-CYPOT works with children and young people from the age of 0 up to their 19th birthday who have a GP within the City of Westminster, Royal Borough of Kensington & Chelsea, or Hammersmith & Fulham.
-Referrals are accepted from parents, health and education professionals (e.g. GP's, Paediatricians, Allied Health professionals, and school SENCO's).
+CYPOT works with children and adolescents from 0 to 19 years of age who have a GP within the City of Westminster, Royal Borough of Kensington & Chelsea, or Hammersmith & Fulham.
+Referrals are accepted from parents, health and education professionals (e.g. GP's, Paediatricians, Allied Health professionals and school SENCO's).

 A referral to CYPOT will be considered when there is a concern regarding the child's ability to participate in the following areas: